epartakki/epartakki/README.md

 ⌨️️ Working on personal projects and Human Machine Interaction research

-🌻 I’m looking to collaborate on projects with Python or Javascript, and always happy to chat
+🌻 I’m looking to collaborate on projects with Python or Javascript, and I'm always happy to chat

 You can find my [website here](https://epartakki.github.io/elenipartakki/#)